Reference: Alternative Minimum Tax Relief Act;

 Reference: Bill sponsored by Archer, R-TX;

 Bill HR 4810

 Voted NO on $46 billion in tax cuts for small business.

 Provide an estimated $46 billion in tax cuts over five years.
 Raise the minimum wage by $1 an hour over two years.
 Reduce estate and gift taxes, grant a full deduction on health insurance for self-employed individuals, increase the deductible percentage of business meal expenses to 60 percent in 2002, and designate 15 renewal communities in urban rural areas.

 Bill HR 3081

 on Mar 9, 2000

-Rated 59% by NTU, indicating "Satisfactory" on tax votes.
+Rated 33% by NTU, indicating a "Big Spender" on tax votes.

-Regula scores 59% by NTU on tax-lowering policies
+Udall scores 33% by NTU on tax-lowering policies